jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

     def confirm_reservation(self, reservation_id):
         # Business logic
         self.notification_service.send_notification(
-            user_id="guest_123",
+            user_id="guest_1",
             message="Your reservation at Pizza Palace is confirmed", channel="email"
         )
 ```

 The choice between these approaches depends on your architectural goals.
-If you want notifications to be truly generic and stable, make it upstream.
+If you want notifications to be truly generic and stable, make them upstream.
 If you have a limited set of notification types that don't change often, the event-driven approach might be simpler.

 ### Booking Context and Authentication Context